$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 \section{Phenomenological applications}

-We make use of the updated form factors and their error correlations in predicting experimentally accessible observables.
-More specifically we consider the flavour changing neutral current transitions (FCNC) $b \to s$ $B\to K^*\mu^+\mu^-$, $B\to K^*\gamma$, $B_s\to \phi\mu^+\mu^-$ sensitive to physics beyond the SM and the branching fractions of the tree-level decays $B\to (\rho,\omega) \ell\nu$.
-The latter are of interest to extract the CKM matrix element $|V_{\rm ub}|$ and conversely serve as a test of the form factor normalisation (and shape) when $|V_{\rm ub}|$ is taken as an input from other channels and global fits.
+We make use of the updated FFs and their error correlations in predicting experimentally accessible observables.
+More specifically we consider the $b \to s$ flavour-changing neutral current transitions (FCNC) $B\to K^*\mu^+\mu^-$, $B\to K^*\gamma$, $B_s\to \phi\mu^+\mu^-$ sensitive to physics beyond the SM and the branching fractions of the tree-level decays $B\to (\rho,\omega) \ell\nu$.
+The latter are of interest to extract the CKM matrix element $|V_\mathrm{ub}|$ and conversely serve as a test of the FF normalisation (and shape) when $|V_\mathrm{ub}|$ is taken as an input from other channels and global fits.